samuelcole/Swipe/README.md

 - **pastSlideEnd** Function - runs when user pulls last slide to the left and continuous is false.

-- **pastSlidStart** Function - runs when user pulls first slide to the right and  continuous is false.
+- **pastSlideStart** Function - runs when user pulls first slide to the right and  continuous is false.